snphillips/nycha-outage-scraper/README.md

 <img src="https://i.imgur.com/3CmQKwE.png" width="800" alt="screengrab of csv with outage data">

-Or open the csv with your favorite csv-editing program:
+You can open the csv with your favorite csv-editing program:

 <img src="https://i.imgur.com/W97xMDy.png" width="800" alt="screengrab of csv with outage data">